The Zambonis: In popular media

-In 2000, the Zambonis single "Hockey Monkey" was featured in the Mr. Wong episode "Meet the Creep, Pt.
+In 2000, the Zambonis' single "Hockey Monkey" (co-written by cartoonist James Kochalka) was featured in the Mr. Wong episode "Meet the Creep, Pt.
 2".

-In 2002, four Zambonis songs were featured on the Midway video game NHL Hitz 20-03.
+In 2002, four Zambonis songs (Breakaway, Slapshot Man, Shot Score, and Hockey Monkey) were featured in the Midway video game NHL Hitz 20-03.

-In March 2006, The Zambonis single "Hockey Monkey" (co-written by cartoonist James Kochalka) was chosen by Fox as the theme song to a new sitcom called The Loop.
+In March 2006, the Zambonis' single "Hockey Monkey" (co-written by cartoonist James Kochalka) was chosen by Fox as the theme song to a new sitcom called The Loop.